-Five basic steps to complete the project:
+Four basic steps to complete the project:

-- Scan in the photograph at the same resolution at which you will engrave (usually 300 dpi). - Import the scanned photo into CorelDRAW or your preferred choice of graphic software. - Convert the photo to grayscale.
-If you're engraving on anodized aluminum or other black material, invert the image. - Configure the laser's speed and power, using the suggested settings in the owner's manual, then send the print job to the laser system for engraving. - Complete the project by selecting your print job from the laser menu and pushing the "Go" button to begin the engraving process.
+- Import your graphic into CorelDRAW or your preferred choice of graphic software. - Print the file to the Epilog Engraver. - In the Laser Dashboard, choose your material settings and prith the job to the laser. - Complete the project by selecting your print job from the display panel at the laser and pressing the start button to being the engraving process.

-Depending on the brand and platform of laser you're purchasing, training is often included in the package.
-If it is not, you may choose to purchase training sessions, which vary in length and cost (usually you can purchase four to eight one hour sessions for a few hundred dollars.)
-These training sessions can prove to be extremely valuable to a new laser user.
-We recommend discussing training options with your distributor at the time of purchase.
+Depending on the brand and platform of laser you are purchasing, training may be included with the purchase of the system or available for purchase through a four to eight hour session for a few hundred dollars.
+There may also be free online training available, such as Epilog's Training Suite.
+We recommend discussing training options with your salesperson at the time of purchase.